rarebreed/mercury/README.md

 and its Model-View-Intent architecture is simpler than Flux.
 So why not cyclejs?

 Frankly, I'd love to see us use cyclejs, but this is probably not practically feasible.
 For one, it would require a rewrite of the existing code.
-Two, there's not as documentation and tooling for cycle as there is for react.
+Two, there's not as much documentation and tooling for cycle as there is for react.
 There's tons of stuff out there for react.

 # Playground for reactive testing